pchim/Fit-Together/README.md

 npm start
 ```

-Running the commmand may open your browser to localhost:3000,
+Running the command may open your browser to localhost:3000,
 just hit the refresh button once to see the page.

 If you want to autoupdate on saved changes made to client files, run in a separate terminal window: